spiral/docs/http/routing.md

     public function getName();

     /**
-     * Check if route matched with provided request.
+     * Check if route is matched with to the provided request.
      *
      * @param ServerRequestInterface $request
      * @param string                 $basePath